Staraya Ladoga House of Creativity: History

 Renowned artist Nicholas Roerich painted his sketches there during the summer of 1899.
-He named this landscape the best of the Russian one.
+He named this landscape the best of the Russian landscapes.
 He wrote that a feeling of ancient Motherland could overfill the viewer when directing the look at Staraya Ladoga.
-Valentin Serov, Konstantin Korovin, Boris Kustodiev also worked there.
+Valentin Serov, Konstantin Korovin, and Boris Kustodiev also worked there.
 Alexander Samokhvalov was in Staraya Ladoga many times in 1924–26.
 He took part in the restoration of St. George's Church.
-That experience gave a great deal to this artist: it helped him to understand the effect of joining a monumental painting with the architectural forms.

-He painted his Staraya Ladoga (1924) and Family of Fisherman (1926, Russian Museum) there.
+That experience gave a great deal to this artist: it helped him to understand the effect of joining a monumental painting with the architectural forms.He painted his Staraya Ladoga (1924) and Family of Fisherman (1926, Russian Museum) there.

-The restoring works continued 15 years since 1946, meanwhile Leningrad artists began to work in Staraya Ladoga since 1940s.
-Primarily artists stayed at the native country houses.
-The most popular was a house of an old woman Tatyana Egorovna, whose portrait we can find in numerous canvases.
-Many years this place was a plentiful source of inspiration for such artist as Sergei Osipov, Gleb Savinov, Nikolai Timkov, Arseny Semionov and also for many others.
+The restoration works continued for 15 years since 1946; meanwhile, Leningrad artists began to work in Staraya Ladoga in the 1940s.
+Primarily, artists stayed at the native country houses.
+The most popular was the house of an old woman, Tatyana Egorovna, whose portrait can be found in numerous canvases.
+For many years, this place was a plentiful source of inspiration for artists such as Sergei Osipov, Gleb Savinov, Nikolai Timkov, Arseny Semionov, and many others.